blues/app-accelerators/02-fridge-fleet-monitor/README.md

 Connect the Raspberry Pi Pico to your computer with a USB Cable, ensuring you have no power cable between the Notecarrier and the Pico to prevent damage.

-Open a Serial Terminal Emulator to view the log output from the Pico Code You should see output similar to below:
+Open a Serial Terminal Emulator to view the log output from the Pico code.
+You should see output similar to below:

 ![example output from serial console of Pico](images/pico-serial-output.png)

 Open the fridge door.
 In the console you should see the message 'Door Wakeup.
 Door Value: True' and 'Door Open'.
-In addition, you should see an event in the Blues Notehub with a filename of `door.qo` with the body of `{'open':true}`
+In addition, you should see an event in the Blues Notehub with a filename of `door.qo` with the body of `{"open":true}`

 Close the fridge door.
 In the console you should see the message 'Door Closed'.
-In addition, you should see an event in the Blues Notehub with a filename of `door.qo` with the body of `{'closed':true}`
+In addition, you should see an event in the Blues Notehub with a filename of `door.qo` with the body of `{"closed":true}`

-Aditionally you should also see an event in Notehub with the filename of `readings.qo` and the body similar to `{"humidity":48,"temperature":22}`.
-This is the relative humidity percentage and the temperature in celcius.
+Additionally you should see an event in Notehub with the filename of `readings.qo` and a body similar to `{"humidity":48,"temperature":22}`.
+This is the relative humidity percentage and the temperature in Celsius.
 This event should be sent by default every 60 minutes.

 ## Further Development

 If you wish to develop this project further, here are some suggestions.

-Firstly, the DHT11 sensor is cheap and accessable, but not nescarcellary the most accurate.
-Consider replacing it with another, for example the BME280 which connects via I2C, so will share the same connections as the Notecarrier, and there is a [CircutPython Library available as well](https://docs.circuitpython.org/projects/bme280/en/latest/)
+Firstly, the DHT11 sensor is cheap and accessible, but not necessarily the most accurate.
+Consider replacing it the BME280, which also connects via I2C, so it will share the same connections as the Notecarrier.
+There is a [CircutPython Library available for the BME280 as well](https://docs.circuitpython.org/projects/bme280/en/latest/)

-Secondly, a great addition to the functionality would be to add an note to be sent if the fridge door is left open for a configurable time.
+Secondly, a great addition to the functionality would be to add and send Note if the fridge door is left open for a configurable time.
 I will leave this as an exercise to the user on how to add this feature, but it should be quite simple with the existing code.

 ## Blues Community